Can Anxiety and Loss Of Estrogen Age Women?

 Today, when I sat back and relaxed during my glorious pedicure (an iridescent French pink) and foot massage, I thought that my telomeres were lengthening.
 Take time every day to nurture yourself and seek personal peace.
 Your telomeres will thank you!

-Be Strong, Be Healthy, and Be in Charge.
+Be Strong.
+Be Healthy.
+Be in Charge!

 -Holly L. Thacker MD